velexi-research/GeometricAlgebra.jl/docs/src/types.md

 ### Multivector

 !!! warning
     Support for the `Multivector` type is not fully implemented yet.
+Full support for the `AbstractMultivector` interface and all operations is expected in `v0.2.0`.

 ```@docs
 Multivector